 |Information posted on wall appears on fans' walls||Yes||No|

 It's important to make sure you're willing to make the time commitment to maintain your profile once you've created it.
-Updating and posting several times a week or more is considered normal in social media.
-Your posts can be as simple as short text updates; however, be sure to take advantage of all the different types of posts these sites support.
+Updating and posting every day or several times a week is considered normal in social media.
+Your posts can be as simple as short text updates.
+However, be sure to take advantage of all the different types of posts these sites support.
 You can post videos, photos, links to articles, polls, and events in addition to text.
 Be creative with your posts as well.
 By asking questions to your audience you encourage your online community to be an active one.
 View more ideas on what to post or watch a webinar on content ideas.

 You can also add events to your page to keep your audience updated.
 Events allow you to provide an easy link to a page with details like the time, place, and nature of the gathering.
 This page also allows people to indicate whether they plan to attend, ask questions about the event, and make comments on the event.
 Read more about creating and editing events.